Covenant Fellowship Leadership Team

 Ken has been married to his beautiful wife Jeanyoung for over 10 years and they have a wonderful son named Theo.
 He loves music, working out, and getting to know people of all different backgrounds and walks of life.

 Gloria Wu began to follow Jesus as a truth seeker and received her spiritual birth at EBCC in 1999.
 She has served in the youth ministry since 2009.
-She currently is responsible for Bible Study classes on Sundays with Chinese and English adults’ groups.
+She currently is responsible for Bible Study classes on Sundays with the middle schoolers.

 Gloria is a Human Resources professional at Borough of Manhattan Community College in New York City.
 She holds a master’s degree in urban policies from Brooklyn College, as well as a bachelor’s degree in Mathematics from Baruch College.

-Gloria lives in Fort Lee and enjoys watching movies and NCIS, reading and listening to music.
+Gloria lives in Fort Lee and enjoys watching movies and TV crime shows like Blue Bloods, reading, and listening to music.

 Michael Shum has lived and worked in the NY/NJ area for his whole life.
-He currently teaches high school science in Manhattan, and lives in Fort Lee.
+He currently teaches high school in Manhattan, and lives in Fort Lee.
 He has attended EBCC since its founding in 1994, and is very thankful for its growth, especially in the English Ministry.
-He is one of the deacons of the church, and also serves as a youth leader.
-Mike just got married to his wife, Echo, last year, and they were both amazed at the support from the church during that time.
+He is one of the deacons of the church, and also serves as an instructor for the young adult group.
+Mike got married to his wife, Echo, two years ago, and they were both amazed at the support from the church during that time.

 Mike likes to be a participant and a spectator of most sporting events, no matter the size, scope, or scale, including the annual EBCC Ping Pong Tournament, for which Mike is the EM coordinator, even though they seem to lose every year to the CM.
 Mike also likes to take road trips of 2000+ miles.
 He has done five such trips so far, and they help him clear his mind of negative things, like losing the annual Ping Pong Tournament.